dunnie99/AssetTrade/Article/celProperty.md

     #### Property Acquisition Contract Explained
+    The PropertyAcquisition contract manages property transactions by automating the acquisition process.
+It includes functions for listing properties, acquiring properties, and more.
     We will create the PropertyAcquisition smart contract, which enables property acquisitions using CELO tokens.

     ```solidity